jywu20/Notes/Computer Science/Logic and PLT/Isabelle.md

 And it's always easier to make a small kernel highly trusted.

 Encoding of logic into LCF differs from Curry-Howard correspondence.
-In the former, a proposition is only a term, and not a type: that a proposition is proven doesn't not correspond to any proof term;
+In the former, a proposition is a *term*, and not a type: that a proposition is proven doesn't not correspond to any proof term;
 by default, no term in the prover "memorizes" the whole proof tree.
 This does not need to be the case in Curry-Howard correspondence,